 What Is Transcranial Magnetic Stimulation?
 (TMS)

 TMS is an FDA approved, non-invasive treatment for adults who suffer from major depressive disorder and who have failed to find relief from anti-depressants.
-TMS is also indicated for OCD and has shown positive results for PTSD and substance abuse.
+TMS has also shown positive results for OCD, PTSD, and substance abuse.
 It is an office procedure where magnetic pulses target the prefrontal cortex of the brain.

-Most patients require 20 to 30 treatments to emerge from depression, over 4 to 6 weeks.
-The treatment lasts about a half hour, has few side effects, and patients can resume their normal day going to work, to school, etc.
+Most patients require 20 to 30 treatments to emerge from depression, spanning over 4 to 6 weeks.
+The treatment lasts about a half hour.
+It has few side effects, allowing patients to resume their normal day, going to work, to school, etc.

-Unlike medication, TMS has very few side effects except headache.
-Sometimes there is a mild headache after the first couple of treatments.
+In terms of side effects, sometimes patients experience a mild headache after the first couple of treatments.
 There is a rare risk of seizures that occurs in about 1/10,000 treatments and is more common in someone with a history of seizures.

 When is TMS used?

-TMS is used when advised by your psychiatrist and usually after more traditional forms of treatments have failed and/or could not be tolerated.
+TMS is used when advised by your psychiatrist, usually after more traditional forms of treatments have failed and/or could not be tolerated.

-Before treating your depression with TMS, your psychiatrist will discuss with you the possible benefits of treatment and explain to you what you may experience.
+Before treating your depression with TMS, your psychiatrist will discuss the possible benefits of treatment and explain to you what you may experience.